 Abbreviations: 5-ASA, 5-aminosalicylic acid; 6-MP, 6-mercaptopurine; AZA, azathioprine; CD, Crohn’s disease; CDAI, Crohn’s Disease Activity Index; CI, confidence interval; COVID-19, coronavirus disease 2019; CS, corticosteroid; MTX, methotrexate; NE, not estimable; SC, subcutaneous; SES-CD, Simple Endoscopic Score for Crohn’s Disease.

-Note: Participants who had a CD-related surgery (with the exception of minor procedures, such as drainage of a superficial abscess or seton placement) or a prohibited change in CD medication or for whom the study intervention was discontinued for any reason (other than COVID-19-related reasons [excluding COVID-19 infection] or regional crisis) were considered not to have met the endpoint at the designated timepoint.
-Participants for whom the study intervention was discontinued due to COVID-19-related reasons (excluding COVID-19 infection) or regional crisis had their observed data used, if available.
-After accounting for the aforementioned data handling rules, participants who were missing data pertaining to an endpoint at a designated timepoint were considered not to have achieved the endpoint.
+Note: Patients who had a CD-related surgery (with the exception of minor procedures, such as drainage of a superficial abscess or seton placement) or a prohibited change in CD medication or for whom the study intervention was discontinued for any reason (other than COVID-19-related reasons [excluding COVID-19 infection] or regional crisis) were considered not to have met the endpoint at the designated timepoint.
+Patients for whom the study intervention was discontinued due to COVID-19-related reasons (excluding COVID-19 infection) or regional crisis had their observed data used, if available.
+After accounting for the aforementioned data handling rules, patients who were missing data pertaining to an endpoint at a designated timepoint were considered not to have achieved the endpoint.
 The adjusted treatment difference(s), CI(s), and P-value(s) were based on the common risk difference by use of Mantel-Haenszel stratum weights and the Sato variance estimator.
 The stratification factors were the baseline CDAI score (≤300 or >300), baseline SES-CD (≤12 or >12), and baseline BIO-failure status (yes or no).
-Subgroup analyses were not evaluated (ie, rate difference, 95% CI, and P-value were not calculated) whenever there were less than 10 participants in at least 1 treatment group.
+Subgroup analyses were not evaluated (ie, rate difference, 95% CI, and P-value were not calculated) whenever there were less than 10 patients in at least 1 treatment group.

 Health-Related Quality of Life